neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/analysis.md

 You now have a model that describes how Dr. Suess' poem is sequenced.

-The model that you just created can be visualized graphically for a different perspective on the concept.
+The model that you just created can be visualized in other ways for a different perspectives on the concept.

 :::{figure-md} markdown-fig
 <img src="../images/One-Fish-Two-Fish_Markov.gif" alt="fishy" class="bg-primary mb-1" width="600px">